Methodological research

 Faculty working in this area

+Latent variable models are also used when observed data have measurement error.
+Here so-called measurement models are used to relate a multivariate observed variable to underlying latent variables (e.g. human intelligence).
 Statistical methods for the theory of response and measurement has a long history in Denmark.
 George Rasch (1901 - 1980) was a Danish mathematician and statistician who developed the Rasch model.
-Members of the Section have studied that and related models for many years.
-Some of this work is summarized in the book Rasch Models in Health, published in 2012 and edited by KB Christensen, S Kreiner, and M Mesbah.
+Members of the Section have studied that and related models for many years (see e.g Rasch Models in Health, published in 2012 and edited by KB Christensen, S Kreiner, and M Mesbah).

 Faculty working in this area